Today I wanted to talk about growing Ashwagandha and its benefits.

 - Powder: Dry the roots and grind them into a fine powder for smoothies, teas, or capsules.

-- Tincture: Create a tincture by soaking the roots in alcohol for a few weeks.
+- Tincture: Create a tincture by soaking the roots in alcohol for 6-8 weeks.

 - Tea: Steep dried roots in hot water for a soothing herbal tea.